AndreWohnsland/andrewohnsland.github.io/README.md

 ATLAS_URI=mongodb://127.0.0.1:27017
 JWT_SECRET=YourSecretForJWT
 ENVIRONMENT_TYPE=dev
+WHITELIST=yourwebdomainadress
 ```

 You can use the `.env.default` as starting point for your .env file.
+The whitelist can also be a list of domains, separated by a single whitespace (" ").

 The same applies to your `.env` files for the frontend / client.
 The default `.env.development` file contains the adress of the api, this will probably be different in your `.env.production` file, later when running on different servers.